-The Board of Directors has in March 2019 elected the following members to the Remuneration Committee:
+In March 2020, the Board of Directors elected the following members to the Remuneration Committee:

-- Jeppe Christiansen (re-elected, member since 2015 and chair since 2017; not independent) - Brian Daniels (re-elected, member since 2018, independent) - Liz Hewitt (re-elected, member since 2018; independent) - Anne Marie Kverneland (re-elected, member since 2017; employee representative; not independent)
+- Jeppe Christiansen (re-elected, member since 2015 and chair since 2017) - Brian Daniels (re-elected, member since 2018) - Liz Hewitt (re-elected, member since 2018) - Anne Marie Kverneland (re-elected, member since 2017, employee-elected Board member)

-The Remuneration Committee consists of two non-independent members, including the chair, and two independent members pursuant to the Danish Corporate Governance Recommendations.
-One member is an employee representative.
+Out of the four members of the Remuneration Committee, two members qualify as independent as defined in the Danish Corporate Governance Recommendations, while Jeppe Christiansen and Anne Marie Kverneland qualify as nonindependent given that Jeppe Christiansen is a Board member of the main shareholder Novo Holdings A/S and Anne Marie Kverneland an employee-elected Board member.
 According to the Danish Corporate Governance Recommendations a majority of the members of a board committee should qualify as independent.
-Hence, the composition of the Remuneration Committee does not conform to the Danish Corporate Governance Recommendations.
-This is due to the fact that the Board of Directors finds that the composition of the Remuneration Committee allows for a member from the Chairmanship who is a representative of the main shareholder and an employee representative, who both qualify as non-independent Board members, being on the Remuneration Committee while maintaining an operational structure of the Remuneration Committee with relative few members.
+Hence, the composition of the Remuneration Committee does not adhere to the Danish Corporate Governance Recommendations.
+This is due to the fact that the Board of Directors finds that the composition of the Remuneration Committee allows for a member from the Chairmanship who is a representative of the main shareholder as well as an employee-elected Board member, both qualifying as non-independent, being on the Remuneration Committee while maintaining an operational structure of the Remuneration Committee with relative few members.
+Please refer to the Annual Report 2020 on page 44 for an overview of independence.

-The Remuneration Committee conducted five meetings in 2019.
-All Remuneration Committee members attended all committee meetings within the member's term in 2019.
-Please refer to the Annual Report on p.
-39 for a detailed attendance overview.
+The Remuneration Committee conducted five meetings in 2020.
+All Remuneration Committee members attended all committee meetings in 2020, except one member who was excused from one meeting in 2020 within the member's term in 2020.
+Please refer to the Annual Report 2020 on page 44 for a detailed attendance overview.

-Remuneration Committee Report for 2019
+Remuneration Committee Report for 2020